Bankoga/golem/open_problems/misc_problems.md

 ...
 ```

-> Open Question: A good question is how to record the edges.
-Do we record the edges as a list of edges, or have a list of outputs for each node?
+> ~~Open Question: A good question is how to record the edges.
+Do we record the edges as a list of edges, or have a list of outputs for each node?~~

+Answer: Each Decoder, Encoder, and Problem Domain node has a list of outputs for recording it's outoing edges.

 ### Simple Way of handling pd size